therealpeterhua/Cortex/README.md

 <sup>NOTE: Occasionally, your neural nets may return *higher error* results than anticipated.
 If so, try training the network again.
 Batch descent is sensitive to initial conditions and can hang on local minima, but each training call will randomize the starting weights.</sup>

-#####Restrictions:
+#####Guidelines:
-Each element of the output vector must be between 0 and 1.
+Handles any number of input features of any size, and any number of output elements between 0 and 1 (preferably binary -- 0 or 1).
 Trains multi-class scenarios via multiple-element output vectors (ie. `[1, 0, 0]`, `[0, 1, 0]`, `[0, 0, 1]` for Class I, Class II, Class III).
 This multi-class output API will be abstracted away in the future so you can just use unique integers and strings to represent different classes.

 #####Adjustable model parameters (`options` dict in XOR example)
   - `hidden_sizes`: Sets the hidden node architecture using a list.
 Model will have `len(hidden_sizes)` hidden layers, with each element being the size of its corresponding layer.
 [2, 3, 4] creates 3 hidden layers of with 2, 3, and 4 nodes respectively.
 Uses reasonable defaults otherwise.
 The more hidden layers / nodes per layer, the lower the final training error (generally), and the more computationally expensive the training process.